bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : A set of babel-route-obj objects.
 Contains the routes known to this node.

-babel-security:
+babel-hmac:
+: A babel-hmac-obj object.
+If this object is implemented, it provides access to parameters related to the HMAC security mechanism.
+  An implementation MAY choose
+  to expose this object as read-only ("ro").

+babel-dtls:
-: A babel-security-obj object.
-If this object is implemented, it allows a security mechanism to be enabled or disabled in a manner that applies to all Babel messages on all interfaces, or to messages on specific interfaces.
+: A babel-dtls-obj object.
+If this object is implemented, it provides access to parameters related to the DTLS security mechanism.
   An implementation MAY choose
   to expose this object as read-only ("ro").